Ap6pack/PythonProjects/NSC_Decrypt_Suite/README.md

 ## Usage

 To use this script, save the file as nsccookieparsertxt.py and place it in the same directory as the text file that you want to parse.
-Then, in a terminal or command prompt, navigate to the directory and run the following command: `code` python nsccookieparsertxt.py
+Then, in a terminal or command prompt, navigate to the directory and run the following command: `python nsccookieparsertxt.py`

 The script will prompt you to enter the name of the text file that you want to parse.
 Enter the name of the file (including the file extension) and press Enter.
 The script will then search the file for NetScaler cookies and extract them into a list.
 The list is then written to a file named input.txt in the same directory.